Clinic News

 Clinic Files Petition for Certiorari on Behalf of Alabama Death Row Inmate

 The Clinic recently filed a petition for certiorari in the U.S. Supreme Court on behalf of an Alabama death row inmate named Mark Jenkins.
 Mr. Jenkins, convicted of capital murder and sentenced to death in St. Clair County County, Alabama, has been on death row for more than 16 years.
 The Clinic’s petition, which was drafted primarily by Clinical Fellow Kate Weisburd, raised two issues in the Court: first, whether the number and race of jurors struck can, without more, establish a prima facie case of race discrimination in jury selection, and second, whether capital litigants in Alabama have a right to counsel in their appeals to the Alabama Supreme Court.
-Click here to see the petition.
+Read the full petition.
 (10/07)

 Clinic Alum Helps Persuade Supreme Court to Review Money Laundering case